xxcosita3czxx/e550-opencore-efi-setup/README.md

 1. Download Monterey with macrecovery in OpenCore repository
 2. With Macserial or GenSMBIOS to Give yourself serial with macbookpro 11,4 (crucial, as all is setted for this special smbios, dont worry, it works)
 3. In the ROM, use your ethernet mac address (crucial for getting iservices working)

+### post install

-4. Create Apple ID (yes it also works fully)
+1. Create Apple ID (yes it also works fully)
+2. Install Amphetamine
+3. Install brew
+4. With brew install python3 and python3-pip
+5. after that, build your ProperTree as App and move it to Applications
+6. Reccomend installing hackintool for debuging purposes
-5. IF YOU HAVE IPHONE, TURN ON MESSAGE SHARING AFTER ADDING YOUR MAC TO APPLE ID
+7. IF YOU HAVE IPHONE, TURN ON MESSAGE SHARING AFTER ADDING YOUR MAC TO APPLE ID
-6. For iMessages to get working, first Open IMessages in terminal, and call apple support with the info that you got a popup saying that it says to call apple support and give them this code (shows in terminal, if not, try first to login, should kick you out with the code in terminal).
+8. For iMessages to get working, first Open IMessages in terminal, and call apple support with the info that you got a popup saying that it says to call apple support and give them this code (shows in terminal, if not, try first to login, should kick you out with the code in terminal).
 You gotta play very much clueless or they can find out you use hackintosh and block your apple id.
 When they ask for serial, mention its "Bough off some marketplace or bazar and may or may not be repaired.
 (For me, they made the serial from error to valid, so it can also happen to you, please do not set purchase date, you dont really need it)

 ## Issues